Merzasphor/MWSE/docs/source/types/tes3region.md

 ### `sleepCreature`

+*Read-only*.
 The region's leveled creature that can be spawned while the player is sleeping.

 **Returns**: